confluentinc/ksql/design-proposals/klip-57-kafka-headers.md

 * `SELECT * FROM ...` queries include header columns in the output
 * `DESCRIBE SOURCE ...` includes any header columns
 * Push and pull queries may select headers
-* Queries can use header columns in UDFs, filters, group by and partition by clauses
+* Queries can use header columns in joins, UDFs, filters, group by and partition by clauses
 * Tests for new functions
 * Inserting values into header columns is blocked
 * Persistent queries that were created in a previous version can still work